fpdavis/Nibbler-Twisted-Tale/README.md

 * Added ability to change loggin level on the fly using the ` key
 * Added ability to change the song being played using the , and . keys
 * Reading sounds and music in from json data files located in Data directory

+* Refined the debug path highlighting
+* Added Page Up/Page Down speed control for game loop (must unpause, not Start, for new speed to take effect)
+* Added routine to generate an empty maze primarily for use in debug mode.
+* Added routine to pad out maze so it is always the same size as the grid, before empty nodes (cells with no walls) at the bottom of the grid were not represented in the maze.

 ### Creative Commons License Attribution 3.0